starthubhq/n8n-horizontal-do/docs/configuration/variables.md

 # Configuration Variables

-This page documents all available Terraform variables for customizing your n8n deployment.
+This page documents all available OpenTofu variables for customizing your n8n deployment.

 ## Required Variables